aboczek/Gourmet/README.md

 - Simple ways to book table at the restaurant.
 - Simple ways to contact us if necessary.

+## Expectations

+- Landing page to be nice and sleek.
+- Food menu to be readable for everyone.
+- Book tabel to work correctly.
+- Contact us form to work correctly.

 ## Design

  - Colors: